panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 ## 4. Key takeaway

 Replacing all string occurrences should be an easy thing to do.
-However, JavaScript didn't have a method for doing this for a long time.
+However, JavaScript haven't had a method for doing this for a long time.

-To emulate the replace all behavior, one approach is to split the string into chunks by the search string, the join back the string by the replace string: `string.split(search).join(replaceWith)`.
+To emulate the replace all behavior, one approach is to split the string into chunks by the search string, the join back the string placing replace string between chunks: `string.split(search).join(replaceWith)`.
 This approach works, but it's hacky.

 Another approach would be to use `String.prototype.replace()` with a regular expresson with global search enabled: `string.replace(/SEARCH/g, replaceWith)`.